Executive Clemency Office

 - The Governor may commute an active sentence to time served, resulting in the individual’s release.

 - The Governor may commute an active sentence to make the individual parole eligible.
-Once eligible, the Post-Release Supervision and Parole Commission would determine potential release.
+Once parole eligible, the Post-Release Supervision and Parole Commission would determine potential release.

 Note: Commutations may be granted with particular conditions attached.
 If granted with conditions, the offender will be subject to supervision, and violations of the conditions may result in arrest or revocation of the commutation.

-Under N.C.
-Gen. Stat. § 15A-1380.5, individuals sentenced to life without parole for offenses committed between October 1, 1994, and November 30, 1998 are entitled to judicial review of their sentence after 25 years of incarceration.
+Under former N.C.G.S. § 15A-1380.5, individuals sentenced to life without parole for offenses committed between October 1, 1994, and November 30, 1998 are entitled to judicial review of their sentence after 25 years of imprisonment.

-- The statute has been repealed, and only applies to defendants sentenced to life without parole for offenses committed between October 1, 1994, and November 30, 1998.
+- The statute has been repealed and applies only to defendants sentenced to life without parole for offenses committed between October 1, 1994, and November 30, 1998.

 Clemency Application Guidelines